Saroj Khan, choreographer behind hundreds of Bollywood hits, dies aged 71

 Khan choreographed hundreds of musical numbers during a career that spanned four decades, with some of India's biggest stars dancing to her direction.

-died from a cardiac arrest at Guru Nanak Hospital in Mumbai on Friday, Narendra Sharma, one of her doctors, told CNN.
+She died from a cardiac arrest at Guru Nanak Hospital in Mumbai on Friday, Narendra Sharma, one of her doctors, told CNN.
 Khan had been suffering from diabetes and was undergoing dialysis, Sharma said.
 He said she was battling an infection, which eventually led to cardiac arrest.

 Khan had twice been tested for Covid-19 but both tests were negative, Sharma added.